-The Peterborough Museum & Archives will own, operate and promote a Gift Shop on-site, as a revenue-generating service intended to enhance the visitor experience.
+The Peterborough Museum & Archives may own, operate and promote a Gift Shop both on-site and on-line as a revenue-generating service intended to enhance the visitor experience.

 2. Administration:

 The Gift Shop will operate effectively and efficiently in accordance with Corporate and Peterborough Museum & Archives Policy and Procedures and sound business practice.